Locations:

 What can I expect if I have this condition?

-Your outlook depends on many factors, including when you’re diagnosed, how far the disease has progressed and your overall health.
-It’s important to talk to a healthcare provider about your outlook.
-They can give you a sense of how you’ll respond to treatment and what to expect going forward.
+Your outlook depends on many things, including when you’re diagnosed, how far aortic valve disease has progressed and your overall health.
+Talk to your healthcare provider about your prognosis.
+They can give you a sense of how you’ll respond to treatment and what to expect.

 A note from Cleveland Clinic